The impact of science and technology on business

 From the laboratory to everyday life, the impact of science and technology on business

-The researcher from the Institute of Ecology, AC (Inecol) who, from his stage as a student as an agronomist in the Tec de Monterrey, was clear that it is important that knowledge is useful to society and that it reaches a commercial stage to promote the economic development of the country, he says that the experience has been bittersweet.
+The researcher of the Institute of Ecology, AC (Inecol) who, from his stage as a student as an agronomist in the Tec de Monterrey, was clear that it is important that knowledge be useful to society and that it reaches a commercial stage to promote the economic development of the country, says that the experience has been bittersweet.

 He says that subsequent generations of avocado growers canceled the research collaboration they had with Inecol.